phiresky/sqlite-zstd/README.md

 You can either load this library as SQLite extension or as a Rust library.
 Note that sqlite extensions are not persistent, so you need to load it each time you connect to the database.

+**Is this library production ready?**

+I wouldn't trust it with my data (yet).
+Make sure you have backups of everything.
+I'm also not making any guarantees for backwards compatibility of future updates, though migrating by copying over the uncompressed data should of course work fine.

 **Sqlite CLI**

 Either load it in the REPL: